Everything You Need to Know About Savannah's St. Patrick's Day Parade

 What to bring for Savannah’s St. Patrick’s Day Parade

 St. Patrick’s Day in Savannah is the biggest parade in the southeast, lasting almost four hours.
 Be sure to bring a chair, water and plenty of shareable snacks to keep you and your group satisfied throughout the day.
+Enjoy the ease of bleacher seating with Kelly Tours at a variety of locations on Bay Street, Cathedral Basilica of St. John and Colonial Park Cemetery.

 Public Restroom Maps for Savannah